The Arc of Central Alabama offers a wide range of living arrangements based on the needs of the people we serve.

-- Large group homes for geriatric residents
+- Group homes for geriatric and medically-fragile individuals

-- 3-bed supervised community living
+- Supervised community living

-- Independent living residences
+- Independent to semi-independent residences

 “I don’t know what we’d do without The Arc.
-Our daughter needs 24-hour care, help counting money, assistance riding the bus, reminders to groom herself.
+Our daughter needs 24-hour care, help counting money, assistance riding the bus, and reminders to groom herself.
 She’s participated in The Arc’s Day and Residential programs for almost 20 years, and visits with us on the weekends.
 But she’s much calmer when she’s at her home with her housemates and the staff and their routines.
 My wife and I are in our sixties now, and it gives us incredible peace of mind to know that our daughter will be safely and kindly cared for by The Arc for the rest of her life.”